0o-de-lally/libra-framework/framework/libra-framework/sources/ol_sources/vouch_lib/dynamic_root_of_trust.md

 1. **Avoid Circular Dependencies**: The new module will import the `root_of_trust` and `vouch` modules but will not be imported by them, preventing circular dependencies.

-2. **Use Modern API**: The implementation will use current view functions from the `vouch` module instead of deprecated structures.
+2. **Use only public view functions in dependencies**: The implementation will use current view functions from the `vouch` module instead of deprecated structures.

-3. **Fallback Mechanism**: If no common vouches are found among candidates, the system will fall back to using the original candidate list.
+3. **Minimum quorum**: There is no fallback.
+The vouch system does not move forward until there are 5 dynamically constructed root of trust.

 ## Implementation Strategy